Chapter 17.64

 An application shall not be accepted or acted upon if, within the past 12 months, the city has denied an application for substantially the same project on substantially the same real property unless the director finds one or more of the following circumstances to exist:

 A. New Evidence.
-New evidence would support approving the project that was not presented at the previous hearing and could not have been previously discovered in the exercise of reasonable diligence by the applicant.
+New evidence would support approving the project that was not presented at the previous meeting at which the application was denied and could not have been previously discovered in the exercise of reasonable diligence by the applicant.

 B. Substantial and Permanent Change of Circumstances.
-Since the previous hearing, a substantial and material change of circumstances has affected the applicant’s real property.
+Since the previous meeting at which the application was denied, a substantial and material change of circumstances has affected the applicant’s real property.

-C. Mistake at a Previous Hearing.
-A mistake was made at the previous hearing that was a material factor in denying the previous application.
+C. Prejudicial Mistake at a Previous Meeting.
+A mistake was made at the previous meeting at which the application was denied that was a material factor in denying the previous application.
 (Ord.
+24-08 § 5, 2024; Ord.
 23-09 § 4, 2023.)

 17.64.130 Maintenance of improvements and requirements.